 How to Create a Mood Board?

 Mood boards are meant to inspire, not to be copied entirely, and most of the time, some elements in a mood board do not appear in the final output.
 The photos in a mood board only represent the qualities and aesthetics of a brand or a concept.
+If you want to present yourself as a high-quality brand, you should use the advantages of photo retouching services to make your photos look professional.

 When creating a mood board, remember that less is more.
 The mood boards provided by agencies usually have 5 to 15 images at most.
 Stick to this range and keep it minimal.
 Putting too many photos and elements creates confusion on what concept you are trying to achieve.